-Your first stop for comprehensive data on U.S. public opinion on climate change should be the superb fact sheet, Polling the American Public on Climate Change, published in April 2013 by the Environmental & Energy Study Institute.
+Your first stop for comprehensive data on U.S. public opinion on climate change should be the superb fact sheet, Polling the American Public on Climate Change (April 2013), by the Environmental & Energy Study Institute.
 It deftly graphs the ups-and-downs of public opinion since 2006 as registered in half-a-dozen leading surveys, and summarizes (with links) 20 different climate polls from 2012 and 2013 — all in just four pages.

 In December 2012, Slate conducted an on-line ranking of deficit-reducing tax hikes and spending cuts.
 From among ten measures with a combined $2.1 trillion a year of deficit-cutting potential, poll respondents were asked to select their preferred combination that would close future deficits by $900 billion a year.
 Eight of the ten gained at least 50% approval, suggesting that respondents may have been wonkier than average Americans.
 Nevertheless, “charge a carbon tax” came in fifth, with 56% approval, ahead of eliminating the mortgage interest deduction (53%) and imposing a national sales tax (50%).
 Details on the carbon-tax question may be found here, and press coverage at The Hill blog is here.
 Interestingly, the Hill post featured the carbon tax’s majority favorability in its headline: Poll: 56 percent back carbon tax to help slash deficit.